Daniel J. Frey

 I want to give you hope.

-For the first time, it looks like there is enough of us to row this lifeboat to that blessed shore.
+For the first time, there are enough of us to row this lifeboat to that blessed shore.

-The world hears our cry, "I can't breathe."
+The world hears the cry, "I can't breathe."

 We can row this boat ashore.